 Harvey Grim was born on Nov.
 17, 1818 or 1820 in Jackson Township, Greene County, PA the son of Adam and Hannah (Syphers) Grim.

 He married Permelia Headley (1825-1899), also a native of Greene County.
 She was born on March 8, 1825, and her nickname was "Permelie."

 Other researchers give the name of Permelia's parents as Amos and Experience (Lindley) Headley, and of her grandparents as Joseph and Abigail (Morris) Headley.
 We're looking into whether she was a direct grandchild of one of the Headleys who served in the British army during the American Revolution, were pioneer settlers of New Jersey and early hunters and farmers of Greene County.

-They had these 10 known children -- Lawrence "Clark" Grim, Mary E. Grim, Experience "Perie" Hinerman, Dr. Adam Grim, Samuel D. Grim, Sarah Grim, Margaret Parkson, Reese "Cooper" Grim, Lucy J. Winget and Cora Grim.
+They became the parents of these 10 known children -- Lawrence "Clark" Grim, Mary E. Grim, Experience "Perie" Hinerman, Dr. Adam Grim, Samuel D. Grim, Sarah Grim, Margaret Parkson, Reese "Cooper" Grim, Lucy J. Winget and Cora Grim.